The Benefits of Blogging for older people. How I started blogging after 50.

 Go figure!
 You know, not in a million years when I was a stay at home mum raising our girls would I have imagined that I would one day be blogging.

-Tip: “Blogging for older people can be a wonderful way of writing a memoir for your children or grandchildren to look back on” – Jo Castro
+Tip: One of the benefits of blogging for older people is that it can be a wonderful way of writing a memoir for your children or grandchildren to look back on” – Jo Castro

 Blogging was not on my radar when I was younger

 For a start back then, I don’t think blogging even existed or if it did it wasn’t on my radar.

 I didn’t use a computer back in the day, as you mostly used them for games, and a gamer I was not and I am not.
 I never saw the point in sitting on your ass in front of a computer for hours on end.
 How could you when there were children to run after and chores to complete?

 Raising, Running and Running

 Raising the girls and running around like a lunatic were more important to me then, and still are.

 I remember there was so much running, running and running (well mostly in the car).
 I would be ferrying my girls to dancing activities and sporting activities, or I was running to do some volunteering at school, perhaps making costumes.